Gluon radiation from a classical point particle: Recoil effects: Introduction

-The fragmentation region is the part of phase-space in which the fragments from a collision have rapidity similar to that of the initial projectile or target \cite{Anishetty:1980zp,Kajantie:1982jt,Kajantie:1982nh}.
+The picture described above can be carried over to understand the fragmentation region, that part of phase-space in which the fragments from a collision have rapidity similar to that of the initial projectile or target \cite{Anishetty:1980zp,Kajantie:1982jt,Kajantie:1982nh}.
 In a heavy-ion collider experiment, the fragmentation region corresponds to the very far forward (or backward) region and may offer access to higher density regions of the quantum chromo-dynamical (QCD) phase diagram\cite{Kolbe:2020hem,McLerran:2018avb}.